FractalAIResearchLabs/Fathom-R1/README.md

 Finally, we develop a third branch focused on improving the model’s performance on **hard problems**.
 Using the **93K Open-R1 dataset**, we annotate question difficulty on a scale from **1 to 10** using **OpenAI's o3mini**.
 We retain questions rated **5 or above**, and further filter them by **solve rates between 0.2 and 0.6**, as estimated from multiple **14B model** responses.

 This filtered subset becomes the **Curriculum Learning dataset**.
 We resume training from the **R1-Distill-14B** checkpoint, applying a **curriculum schedule** that gradually increases problem difficulty across training epochs.
 This **scaffolding** allows the model to build confidence on **moderately difficult questions** before confronting more **complex math problems**, reducing the risk of **early overfitting** and improving overall **robustness**.
+We name this model **Ramanujan-Ganit-R1-V0.6**

 ---

-## 🧩 Final Integration: Ganit-V1
+## 🧩 Final Integration: Ramanujan-Ganit-R1-V1

-The final model, **Ganit-V1**, merges the strengths of 2 resultant models from the aforementioned training stages:
+The final model, **Ramanujan-Ganit-R1-V1**, merges the strengths of 2 resultant models from the aforementioned training stages:

-- **Model 2 (SFT Decompression)** contributes the ability to generate efficient, well-articulated reasoning chains that are as brief as they are correct.
+- **Ramanujan-Ganit-R1-V0.4 (SFT Decompression)** contributes the ability to generate efficient, well-articulated reasoning chains that are as brief as they are correct.
-- **Model 3 (Curriculum SFT)** enhances resilience on difficult problems and promotes stepwise learning across complexity levels.
+- **Ramanujan-Ganit-R1-V0.6 (Curriculum SFT)** enhances resilience on difficult problems and promotes stepwise learning across complexity levels.

-By combining these capabilities, **Ganit-V1** maximizes its potential of solving highly complicated math problems accurately, while simultaneously offering a **concise explanation** for the same.
+By combining these capabilities, **Ramanujan-Ganit-R1-V1** maximizes its potential of solving highly complicated math problems accurately, while simultaneously offering a **concise explanation** for the same.

 ---